MihailoMilenkovic/node-task-manager/README.md

-Task manager API made using node.js and express.
+Task manager API made using Node.js and Express.
 You can interact with it through the following link: https://node-kurs-task-manager.herokuapp.com/